kariljordan/coc-guidelines-taskforce/README.md

 ## Reporting Guidelines and Enforcement Guidelines Task Force Charter

 __Context__
 In the last year, incidents surrounding [The Carpentries Code of Conduct (CoC)](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) highlighted issues with enforcing the CoC and adjudicating reported CoC violations.
-As a result, and due to Software and Data Carpentry having merged to form The Carpentries, there have been updates to governance and policy documents, including [updates to the Code of Conduct](https://carpentries.org/blog/2018/09/coc-revision-release/).
+As a result, and due to multiple Lesson Programs (Software Carpentry, Data Carpentry and Library Carpentry) becoming The Carpentries, there have been updates to governance and policy documents, including [updates to the Code of Conduct](https://carpentries.org/blog/2018/09/coc-revision-release/).

 Updates to the CoC were segmented in three parts: 1) The Carpentries Code of Conduct, 2) Incident Reporting Guidelines, and 3) Enforcement Manual.
 The process of updating 1) and 2) took five months (from April 2018 through September 2018)